 As is well-known, in the present-day Hungarian sentence the preverbal positions only convey discourse functions; arguments with no special discourse roles follow the verb.
-The change from Proto-Hungarian Top/S Foc/O V to Top Foc V X\ could, in principle, have taken place in two ways: (i) by V-movement to the left, and the evolvement of preverbal functional positions, or (ii) by the spreading of right dislocation, and the reanalysis of postverbal constituents as arguments in situ.
+The change from Proto-Hungarian Top/S Foc/O V to Top Foc V X\ could, in principle, have taken place in two ways: (i) by V-movement to the left, and the establishment of preverbal functional positions, or (ii) by the spreading of right dislocation, and the reanalysis of postverbal constituents as arguments in situ.
 If Hungarian had taken route (i), i.e., if it had developed new functional projections in front of the original structure, then the original SO order, presumably obligatory in the proto-language, would have been preserved.
-However, there is no evidence of a fixed (or at least preferred) SO postverbal order either in Old Hungarian or in Modern Hungarian; the postverbal section of the Hungarian took route (ii), we get an explanation of the first written documents.
-If, however, Hungarian took route (ii), we get an explanation of the freedom of postverbal order.
-The present-day VX\ may be the grammaticalization, or fossilization, of the output of iterated right dislocation, performed in an arbitrary order.
+However, there is no evidence for a fixed (or at least preferred) SO postverbal order either in Old Hungarian or in Modern Hungarian; the postverbal section of the Hungarian took route (ii), we get an explanation for the freedom of postverbal order.
+The present-day VX\ may be the grammaticalization, or fossilization, of the output of iterated right dislocation performed in an arbitrary order.

 Right dislocation is a common construction in SOV languages; it also exists in present-day Khanty.
 Nikolaeva (1999) describes it as an afterthought construction: "Ostyak [Khanty] exhibits afterthought constructions where afterthought is represented by an element added after the completion of the sentece to clarify either another word or the content of the whole sentence.
-The afterthought element is extraposed after the verb, and is arguably clause-external" (Nikolaeva 1999, p.
+The afterthought element is extraposed after the verb, and is arguably clauseexternal" (Nikolaeva 1999, p.
 57).
 In the following example of Nikolaeva, the two postverbal arguments specify the implicit goal, and the pro subject, respectively:

-(21) pa su:sm-∂-s jox∂śxo:t-∂-l u:l-∂-m taxa pela itta maxim again walk-EP-PAST-3SG back house-EP-3SG be-EP-PASTPART place to that Maxim "Again he walked back to the place where his house was, this Maxim."
+(21) pa su:sm-ə-s joxəśxo:t-ə-l u:l-ə-m taxa pela itta maxim again walk-EP-PAST-3SG back house-EP-3SG be-EP-PASTPART place to that Maxim "Again he walked back to the place where his house was, this Maxim."